 Even today, I emit a girlish squeal of delight whenever I reunite with the Eiffel Tower following a long time away from La Ville-Lumière.
 Whether it’s spotting her from the Autoroute while en route to Versailles or Normandy, or seeing her soar over the ‘City of Lights’ from a street kilometers away, j’adore la Tour Eiffel.

-Today, it’s hard to believe that the iconic image and architectural darling of France was not always so beloved.
+Today, it’s hard to believe that this iconic image and architectural darling of France was not always so beloved.
 In fact, when the Eiffel Tower was erected for the 1889 World’s Fair, Parisians detested it and dubbed it the ‘metal asparagus‘.

 The loathing didn’t stop there, because just after the turn of the century, the structure was on the brink of becoming a giant pile of scrap material.
 The tower was eventually spared, because of its useful role as a giant radio antenna.

 To celebrate the new millennium, the Eiffel girders were temporarily dressed in thousands of lights that sparkled every hour on the hour.
 The light show became so popular that it was reinstated and maintained permanently three years later.

-During our most recent visit, Shawn and I found it magical to see the tower after sundown – first, from our Montmartre perch, paired with a half moon; and secondly, as we reflected on the view from Trocadéro’s stairs.
+During our most recent visit to paris, Shawn and I found it magical to see the tower after sundown – first, from our Montmartre perch, paired with a half moon; and secondly, as we reflected on the view from Trocadéro’s stairs.
 The latter moment was made ever the more exceptional because of the performing street artists.
 We still have yet to ascend during the evening hours when the city is aglow in twinkly lights.
 It’s an experience to check off our list during our next rendezvous with La Tour Eiffel.

 What’s your favorite vantage point from which to admire la Tour Eiffel?